43. Three Reasons to Accept Compliments

 Reflection

-Women have a particularly hard time taking in compliments and positive feedback because we are socialized to be humble, downplay our strengths, and to be other-centered, NOT self-centered.
-This is no doubt true of other less advantaged groups as well.
+Women in particular are socialized to downplay our strengths, focus on others, and NEVER be self-centered.
+This is no doubt true of most disadvantaged groups.
 And it’s problematic.

 meme: accept compliments without telling me you're ugly

-This tendency isn’t completely gendered … the brain’s natural negativity bias has been described as “Teflon for the good and velcro for the bad,” meaning we tend to cling to negative experiences and let positive ones slide off.
-However, this skew is magnified in women, who are more likely to dwell on—and ruminate about—negative experiences, and less likely to take ownership of positive qualities, strengths, and accomplishments.
+Rejecting compliments isn’t completely gendered though.
+The brain’s “negativity bias” has been described as “Teflon for the good and velcro for the bad,” meaning that we tend to cling to negative experiences and let positive ones slide off.
+If you've ever dwelt on, ruminated, or obsessed about a negative experience, then you know what I mean!

-One of the antidotes to depression is to counteract the negativity bias by consciously savoring positive experiences.
-Which brings us to why it’s important to practice getting better at receiving compliments.
+These types of negative thinking habits contribute to depression and anxiety.
+One of the antidotes is to counteract the negativity bias by consciously savoring positive experiences.
+Which brings us back to getting better at receiving compliments.
+Here are 3 reasons why:

-Taking in and savoring compliments will help offset the negativity bias and reduce depression.
+Taking in and savoring compliments helps offset the negativity bias, which will reduce symptoms of anxiety and depression.

-When you accept and absorb compliments it will gradually build your confidence and change how you see yourself, which can lead to taking more risks and living a bigger life.
-If you identify as a woman—or hold a minoritized identity—greater confidence can help close the opportunity gap described in the data point above.
-Try re-framing receiving compliments as a way to counteract cultural conditioning to stay small and as a step towards greater equity.
+When you truly absorb compliments, it gradually builds your confidence and changes how you see yourself.
+And more confidence can lead to taking more risks and living a bigger life.
+If you’re a woman—or have a minoritized identity—try reframing receiving compliments as a way to counteract the cultural conditioning to stay small.
+Accepting and embracing your amazingness is a political act!

-We often automatically reject compliments out of discomfort, “oh no, I’m not really…” or minimize them, “it wasn’t a big deal…” If this is you, practice simply saying, “Thank you.”
+We often automatically reject compliments out of discomfort, “oh no, I’m not really…” or minimize them, “it wasn’t a big deal…” If this is you, practice simply saying, “Thank you” or “I appreciate you saying that.”

-Practice trying to really take in and savor the compliment, if not in the moment, then later.
+Try to really take in and savor the compliment, if not in the moment, then later.
 You may even want to create a Compliments Collection and write down or save meaningful compliments to revisit from time to time.
-I’ve created a “good stuff” folder in my email inbox and look through it when I’m feeling down.
-Imagine what could happen if you started to dwell on and rehash positive feedback for a change?!
+I’ve created a “good stuff” folder in my email inbox to look through it when I need a mood boost.
+Imagine what might happen if you started to dwell on and rehash positive feedback for a change?!

 If it’s difficult to accept the compliment because it doesn’t feel true or accurate, try simply saying thanks, and noting to yourself that the compliment-giver may see you differently than you see yourself.